harshnative/JARVIS/additional_readmes/passwordModule.md

 ## FAQ -

+##### Password input is not taking input ?
+It is recording input but you are nt seeing it as it is the security feature in jarvis while entering passwords.
+If you missedTyped few things just press backSpace for 1 to 2 sec and start entering the password again

 ##### I am not able to delete or update any thing ?
 Make sure you enter correct index number when asked to them